Wasserstein-based methods for convergence complexity analysis of MCMC with applications: Minorization Can Become a Liability as Dimension Increases

 The result is then immediate. \end{proof}

-As dimension increases,~$\Pi$ tends to ``spread out," and the requirement that $\Pi(C) \geq 1/2$ forces $C$ to be a large subset of~$\X$.
-As a result, typically, $(A2)$ can only hold when~$\gamma$ is very close to~$1$, and this in turn leads to an upper bound on $\rho_*^{\mbox{{ TV}}}$ that is very close to~$1$.
+As dimension increases,~$\Pi$ tends to ``spread out," and the requirement that $\Pi(C) \geq 1/2$ can force~$C$ to be a large subset of~$\X$.
+When this is the case,~$\gamma$ in (A2) is likely to be very close to~$1$, and this in turn leads to an upper bound on $\rho_*^{\mbox{{ TV}}}$ that is very close to~$1$.
 We now illustrate this phenomenon using a family of simple autoregressive processes.

 Let $\X = \mathbb{R}^p$, and let $K(x,\cdot)$ be the probability measure associated with the $\mbox{N}(x/2, 3I_p/4)$ distribution.
 This Mtf defines a simple, well-behaved autoregressive process.
 It is Harris ergodic, its invariant distribution~$\Pi$ is $\mbox{N}(0, I_p)$, and it is known that the convergence rate is $\rho_*^{\mbox{{ TV}}} = 1/2$ for all $p$.
 Now consider using Proposition~\ref{pro:rosen} to construct an upper bound on $\rho_*^{\mbox{{ TV}}}$.
 In particular, for each~$p$, we choose a drift function $V: \mathbb{R}^p \to [0,\infty)$ and an associated small set~$C$, which together yield an upper bound, $\hat{\rho}_{\mbox{{ Ros}}}$.
 The following result shows that the sequence of bounds constructed using Proposition~\ref{pro:rosen} is necessarily quite badly behaved.